 Existing theories of the decision to borrow through bank debt versus through bond issuance are not well-equipped to address the facts in Table 2.
 No theory we know of predicts that a cov-lite issuer is more likely to be a firm that does not currently file with the SEC or will stop filing within three years rather than a SEC filer.
-This is especially surprising since the opposite result holds for cov-heavy loan.
+This result is especially surprising since the opposite result holds for cov-heavy loans.
 A cov-heavy issuer is more likely to be a filer than a non-filer or a firm that will stop filing within three years.

-&lt;sup>6 We do not apply this criterion to loan issuances since they do not create registration requirements.
-We do apply the same criterion to Rule 144a private placements since domestic issuers almost always register their privately placed bonds subsequent to issuance (Fenn, 2000).
-Note that, if anything, this may cause us to understate the difference in prior registration status between bond and loan issuers.
+&lt;sup>7 We do not apply this criterion to loan issuances since they do not create registration requirements.
+We do apply the same criterion to Rule 144a private placements since domestic issuers frequently register their privately placed bonds subsequent to issuance (Fenn, 2000; Huang and Ramirez, 2010).
+Note that, if anything, this approach may cause us to understate the difference in prior registration status between bond and loan issuers.

-&lt;sup>7 The reader may wonder whether firms deregister due to distress.
-We note that we attempt to capture only voluntary deregistrations by coding bankrupt issuers as not having deregistered.
+&lt;sup>8 The reader may wonder whether firms deregister due to distress or mergers.
+We note that we code bankrupt issuers as well as issuers that subsequently become a merger target as not having deregistered.
 Within three years after issuance, 4% of bond issuers are bankrupt, compared to 2.2% of cov-heavy loan borrowers and 1.9% of cov-lite loan borrowers.
 For 176 deregistering loan borrowers we can also observe secondary market loan quotes.
 We examine the last known bid-ask midpoint up to three years after loan origination.
 We find that the loans of 9% of covenant-heavy borrowers that subsequently deregister are priced as distressed (i.e. less than 90 cents per dollar of principal), compared to 7% of covenant-lite loans.

-Although the tabulation in Table 2 is suggestive, it is clear from Table 1 that issue characteristics and firm characteristics differ across the four types of debt instruments.
-To account for these differences, we model the choice between a cov-lite loan, a cov-heavy loan, a public bond and a Rule 144a bond using a multinomial logit model that controls for firm age, deal maturity and size, rating as well as year fixed effects.
+Although the tabulation in Table 2 is suggestive, it is clear from Table 1 that issue characteristics and firm characteristics differ across the five types of debt instruments.
+To account for these differences, we model the choice between a cov-lite loan, a cov-heavy loan, a public bond, an exchanged Rule 144a bond, and a Rule 144a bond that is never exchanged using a multinomial logit model that controls for firm age, deal maturity and size, rating as well as year and industry fixed effects.
+We use the LCD industry classification to create industry fixed effects.
+After filtering out utilities and financial firms, we have firms belonging to 31 industries.
 Table 3 reports relative risk ratios for the multinomial logit model with public bonds acting as the base outcome.
 The model includes indicator variables for unregistered firms and registered firms that deregister within three years after debt issuance, so that continuously registered firms act as the base group.
-Compared to continuously registered firms, unregistered firms are considerably more likely to issue covlite loans, with a relative risk ratio of 7.17.
-This estimate implies that the ratio of the number of cov-lite loans issued to the number of public bonds issued is 7.17 times larger for unregistered firms than for registered firms.
-Unregistered firms are generally more likely to issue loans than bonds, as evidenced by the relative risk ratio of 6.30 for cov-heavy loans.
-Although a Wald test of the difference in coefficients between cov-lite and cov-heavy loans is not significant, in section 5 we show that this difference is statistically significant when controlling for additional loan characteristics that are not available for the bond sample.
+Compared to continuously registered firms, unregistered firms are considerably more likely to issue cov-lite loans, with a relative risk ratio of 7.75.
+This estimate implies that the ratio of the number of cov-lite loans issued to the number of public bonds issued is 7.75 times larger for unregistered firms than for registered firms.
+Unregistered firms are generally more likely to issue loans than bonds, as evidenced by the relative risk ratio of 6.75 for cov-heavy loans.
+A Wald test of the difference in coefficients between cov-lite and cov-heavy loans is not significant with a p-value of 0.173.
+In section 6, we show that the difference is statistically significant at the 5% level when controlling for additional loan characteristics that are not available for the bond sample.